splunk/public-o11y-docs/synthetics/test-config/test-config.rst

 When you set up a test in Splunk Synthetic Monitoring, you can configure the viewport and network connection of the device from which the test is simulated.

-Because Browser tests capture the visual experience of a page, while Uptime and API tests only capture response data, viewport applies only to Browser tests.
+Because Browser tests capture the visual experience of a page, while Uptime and API tests only capture response data, viewport applies to Browser tests only.
 Network connection applies to all test types.

 .. raw:: html